 Is that really big enough to convince people to wait until they’re off the road to send a text?
 What do you think?

-As attorneys who represent clients involved in car accidents resulting from texting and driving, we understand the need for stronger laws and regulations.
+As personal injury attorneys who represent clients involved in car accidents resulting from texting and driving, we understand the need for stronger laws and regulations.
 Our hope is that all Floridians are protected and can safely drive without the concern of being injured on the road.
 However, we also understand that accidents happen for a reason.

 If you’ve found yourself injured in a car accident through no fault of your own, give us a call.
-We offer our clients ‘round the clock service to ensure you receive the service and justice you rightfully deserve.
+We offer our clients around the clock service to ensure you receive the service and justice you rightfully deserve.